-Temporary Restraining Orders issued in 2021 were for monetary claims making use of the Act on Punishment of Organized Crimes, under which monetary claims are subject to confiscation.
+Temporary Restraining Orders issued in 2022 were for monetary claims making use of the Act on Punishment of Organized Crimes, under which monetary claims are subject to confiscation.
 Examples of monetary claims confiscated include claims on deposits and claims for unpaid salaries, and claims for repayment of advances.
 In addition, since the confiscation of crime components and items provided for or used for criminal acts became possible by the partial amendment of the Act on Punishment of Organized Crimes in 2017, the cases include gambling cases in which LEAs confiscated and reserve funds as criminal components of the cases.

 [Case 12] Temporary Restraining Order against criminal proceeds, etc. related to a violation of the Amusement Business Act

 A man managing a restaurant opened and operated an unlicensed adult entertainment shop.
-A Temporary Restraining Order was issued against claims for deposits, etc. of approximately 10.73 million yen obtained through violation of the Amusement Business Act.
+A Temporary Restraining Order was issued against claims for deposits, etc. of approximately 59.68 million yen obtained through violation of the Amusement Business Act.

-(Fukuoka, in February)
+(Aichi, in March)

-[Case 13] Temporary Restraining Order against criminal proceeds, etc. from running of a gambling place for the purpose of gain
+[Case 13] Temporary Restraining Order against criminal proceeds, etc., related to a violation of the Anti-Prostitution Act